JENebel/nebulang/README.md

     for(i, 0, 10) {
         // Repeated 10 times
     }

+With floats:

+    for(i, 0.0, 10, 0.5) {
+        // Repeats 20 times
+         // i will take these values:
+         // i = 0.0
+         // i = 0.5
+         // ...
+         // i = 19.5
+    }

 <br>
-The loop variable will move from FROM to TO by BY.<br>
+The loop variable will move from FROM to TO by BY. <br>
-If TO is smaller than FROM, it will just move from highest to lowest.<br><br>
+If TO is smaller than FROM, it will just move from highest to lowest. <br><br>
 If TO > FROM then TO will be exclusive. <br>
 If FROM > TO then FROM will be exlcusice. <br>
-If equal the loop will not run at all. <br><br>
+If equal the loop will not run at all. <br>
+This is to make it as painless as possible to iterate arrays <br><br>

 Here is a visualization:

+    for(i, 0, 10, 1) {
+        // i will take these values:
+        // i = 0
+        // i = 1
+        // ...
+        // i = 9
+    }

     for(i, 10, 0, 1) {
-        // The loop variant will take these values
+        // i will take these values:
         // i = 9
         // i = 8
         // ...
         // i = 0
-    }
-    for(i, 0, 10, 1) {
-        // The loop variant will take these values
-        // i = 0
-        // i = 1
-        // ...
-        // i = 9
     }